♫ Listening to: Safe Inside by Classixx and Passion Pit ♫

 Combine apples, sugar, coconut oil, and cinnamon in a pot on medium heat.

 Reduce heat to low and simmer for 30 min.
 While the filling simmers and cools, you can make the pie crust.

 Buy frozen vegan pie crust from the store and skip to the instructions where you start rolling the dough.

 - 4 cups unbleached flour

-- 1 cup vegan butter (I used Miyoko’s, but you can use earth balance or homemade vegan butter)
+- 1 cup organic whipped earth balance or homemade vegan butter*

-- ¼ cup evaporated cane juice (or vegan sugar)
+- ¼ cup evaporated cane juice (or any organic or vegan sugar)*